 Yes!
 All you need to do is work with your home university to make sure the courses that you take here at Liverpool Hope will transfer back.
 Just apply as above, and contact us if you have any questions or need any help!

 Yes.
 There are two types of student visas for the UK, depending how long you are stydying here for - please go to our Immigration and Visas page for further information.

 Students should normally be registered undergraduates in a recognised University or College who are in good academic standing and who have:

 It is expected that you will normally be studying with us in your junior or senior year but students in other years will also be considered.

-You can take a variety of options: two 30 credit modules, one 30 and two 15 credit modules, or four 15 credit modules.
+You can take a variety of options: two 30 credit courses, one 30 and two 15 credit courses, or four 15 credit courses.
 The only rule is that you must have 60 credits - no more, no less!

 We aim to have student timetables emailed out a month before classes start.
 Since English students take courses from their major only, there is less of a stress on having timetables out.
 That said, we do know that our Study Abroad students want to know their schedule, so we try to get it out as soon as the University releases timetable information!